siduction/sidu-manual/data/en/0312-part-gparted_en.md

 ![GParted start window](./images/gparted/gparted00-en.png)

-The first menu item `GParted` opens a drop-down list which allows you to read the drives again, to select a drive or to quit the program.
+The first menu item *"GParted"* opens a drop-down list which allows you to read the drives again, to select a drive or to quit the program.

 ![GParted device overview](./images/gparted/gparted01-en.png)

 + **Edit**

-    Edit is the 2nd menu item from the left.
+    *"Edit"* is the 2nd menu item from the left.
 It shows three grayed out options that are very important and explained below:
-    + undo last operations,
+    + *"Undo last operations"*,
-    + clear all operations, and
+    + *"Clear all operations"*, and
-    + apply all operations
+    + *"Apply all operations"*.

 + **View**